bridge19/appointment_extension/readme.md

 2018-04-25 5:31PM install a new version of Eclipse and works under SAP internet network.

 2018-04-25 6:01PM deployed to SCP successfully, however 404 error when testing in SCP.

+Create a new dummy servlet project and check whether it works - 6:24PM